Uniphar/devops-guidelines/DnsResolverLocalSetupGuide.md

 Azure VPN.

-For more detailed instructions on how to setup and connect to the Azure VPN, please refer to the [Azure VPN Client Setup Guide](C:\Users\dbraga\Documents\Uniphar\repos\devops-guidelines\AzureVpnClientSetup.md).
+For more detailed instructions on how to setup and connect to the Azure VPN, please refer to the [Azure VPN Client Setup Guide](./AzureVpnClientSetup.md).

 ## Step 2: Change Local DNS Server IP Address

-The DevOps team have prepared a PowerShell script that takes an environment as the input and sets up the Azure DNS Private Resolver for that environment as your local DNS server.
+The Platform team have prepared a PowerShell script that takes an environment as the input and sets up the Azure DNS Private Resolver for that environment as your local DNS server.